SANJEEVSINGH10/HealthApp/README.md

 * drastically change your lifestyle - if the points are in between **0 to 10  (both inclusive)**
 * slighly change your lifestyle - If the points are in between **10 to 20 (both inclusive)**
 * a perfect lifestyle - If the points are in between **20 to 30 (both inclusive)**

+### 4. Make an appointment:
+The user can make an appointment to a doctor as per their convenience but this can only be done after the user has logged in to application.
+If the appointment is succesful the user will be notified via an email.